Our youngest Vikings

 The famous voyage is described in detail in text and pictures in the book "Våre yngste vikinger", written by the teacher on board, Osloman Aksel Akselson.
 A 16 mm film was also recorded in which OH Loftesnes, who was secretary in the sailors' mission, undertook to film the interpreter.
 Like Akselson, Loftesnes did a fine job.
 This film is in good condition and is now soundtracked by « The Ship Sørlandets Venner" for display wherever you wish.
 The book with its many good pictures, and the film, are of great historical value.
 Here and now, we will only draw a quick sketch of the significance of the Chicago tour.

-At the time, Norway had four training ships.
-Of these were Sørlandet the latest and greatest.
-It caused a stir when the chairman of the school ship board, harbor master Tønnesen, proposed to put Sørlandet's voyage to Chicago in 1933.
-No Norwegian training ship had previously crossed the Atlantic.
-It was not without risk, Sørlandet's only machinery was the electric lighting system on board and an engine in one of the lifeboats.
-Two large stoves on the banjer were hardly enough to keep the heat if the weather turned bad. there was no shortage of safety features.
-For something like this voyage 50,000 kroner more than the ship's usual annual budget was needed, but it was arranged by a fast-working financing committee, despite the fact that it involved a lot of money at the time.
+At that time, Norway had four training ships.
+Of these, the Sørlandet the newest and largest.
+It caused a stir when the chairman of the school ship board, harbor master Tønnesen, suggested that Sørlandet's voyage should go to Chicago in 1933.
+No Norwegian school ship had ever crossed the Atlantic before.
+It was not without risk, as Sørlandet's only machinery was the electric lighting system on board and a motor in one of the lifeboats.
+Two huge stoves on the banjer were hardly enough to keep warm if the weather took a turn for the worse.
+Such a voyage project required NOK 50,000 more than the ship's usual annual budget, but this was arranged by a fast-working financing committee, despite the fact that it was a lot of money at the time.

 This photo was taken on May 31 during the schoolship's visit to Montreal, where authorities invited the crew to a celebratory dinner.